Contents

 - Clean information architecture: Logical structures help both Google and users.

-- Crawling & Indexing: A clear structure ensures that search engines efficiently capture and fully index your most important pages.
+- Crawling & Indexing: A clear structure ensures that search engines can efficiently crawl and fully index your most important pages.

 - Schema markups: Help Google better understand content.